Art Prize is one of my favorite art events that takes place in Grand Rapids, Michigan.

 During my previous trips to Art Prize, I’ve also eaten at a few locations closer to downtown.

 - Barrio Taco

 - “The Flying Dutchman” (1/2 Pound Hand-Pressed Patty graced with Sweet Dill Relish, Roasted Garlic Mayo, and Melted Gouda Cheese.
 LTO) at The Grand Wood Lounge.

 - A burger and fabulous peanut butter and chocolate malt from Choo Choo Grill.

 - Pad Thai at Bangkok Taste Cuisine

-- “The Queso Jalepeno”(Hot stuffed burger with house made spicy queso dip & pickled jalepenos) at Stella’s Lounge that was voted best burger in America by GQ magazine in 2012.
+- “The Queso Jalapeno”(Hot stuffed burger with house-made spicy queso dip & pickled jalapenos) at Stella’s Lounge that was voted best burger in America by GQ magazine in 2012.

 I was very happy with all of my meals.
-I chose to eat on the more casual price range but the food was still great and several of the restaurants offered great ambiance as well.
-The Grand Woods Lounge, and JD Reardon’s had nice outdoor seating and Stella’s was packed with a fun environment with art and arcade games.
+I chose to eat at the more casual price range but the food was still great and several of the restaurants offered great ambiance as well.
+The Grand Woods Lounge has nice outdoor seating and Stella’s was packed with a fun environment with art and arcade games.

-9. Talk to locals and Art Prize volunteers
+9. Talk to the Locals and Art Prize Volunteers